luzyrawr/programming-fundamentals/HTML.md

 ### \<input type="submit"> or Submit Button
 The `<input type="submit">` defines a button for submitting the form data to a form-handler.
 The form-handler is typically a file on the server with a script for processing input data.
 The form-handler is specified in the form's action attribute.

+### \<input>
+Notice that each input field must have a name attribute to be submitted.
+If the name attribute is omitted, the value of the input field will not be sent at all.